kstenerud/concise-text-encoding/cte-specification.md

  * Times must be valid.
 For example: 2000.2.30, while technically encodable, is not allowed.
  * Containers must be properly terminated.
 Extra container endings (`}`, `]`, etc) are invalid.
  * All map keys must have corresponding values.
 A key with a missing value is invalid.
- * Map keys must not be container types, the `nil` type, or values the resolve to NaN (not-a-number).
+ * Map keys must not be container types, the `@nil` type, or values the resolve to NaN (not-a-number).
  * Maps must not contain duplicate keys.
 This includes numeric keys of different types that resolve to the same value.
  * Metadata map keys beginning with `_` must not be used, except for those listed in this specifiction.
  * Upper case text is not allowed, except as described in section [Letter Case](#letter-case).